The Benefits of Stretching and Why You Should Stretch Before, During & After Your Workouts

 After a Workout

 At the end of a good workout, your muscles should be filled with blood and lactic acid and should be feeling tight and pumped.
-Post workout is a great time to stretch as the connective tissue are already being stretched by the excess blood in your muscles.
+Post-workout is a great time to stretch as the connective tissue is already being stretched by the excess blood in your muscles.
 Manually stretching the muscles at this point increases the muscle fiber growth potential.

 Types of Stretching